 There are different schools of thought on what you can and can’t say online.
 You certainly don’t want to disclose details of a patient’s care, especially if they aren’t details that the patient didn’t mention in their review.
 Instead, you can reply to reviews with a general approach, saying what is typical in your care and the types of symptoms that you see on a regular basis.
 Some people feel that you shouldn’t even respond to reviews because it acknowledges that the individual came to your office and therefore you’re disclosing that they are a patient.
 I don’t believe that this would EVER hold up in court and is unlikely to generate a claim of a HIPAA breach on its own.
 Just keep your nose clean in the other areas of your response and you should be okay.
 You may want to run this article by your attorney if you’re still concerned.

 You Can Do This And We Are Here To Help!

-If you’re an Online Practice Center user, you have probably received notifications about negative reviews.
+You have probably received notifications about negative reviews.
 Or perhaps you found us by other means.
-In either case, you can use Online Practice Center to track your reviews and respond to them on Google and other platforms.
+In either case, you can track your reviews and respond to them on Google and other platforms.
 Whenever possible, we want to help you respond to these reviews so that you don’t have to.
 We help our online reputation management clients respond to reviews all the time, but you can do it yourself too.
 To whatever extent you need help, we love to help dentists respond to both positive and negative reviews.
 These responses show the search engines and prospective patients that your office is a trustworthy, active, savvy business that cares about the people who you serve.
 We are honored to be part of this effort!